Kuree/when-to-use-bbr/README.md

 We use the VM recommended by the Mininet (Ubuntu 20.04.1 VM image).
 You can download the image [here](https://github.com/mininet/mininet/releases/tag/2.3.0).

-### Setting Mininet VM
-We need some packages that's not installed by default in the Mininet VM
+After you turn up the image, you'll need to download some packages that's not installed by default in the Mininet VM.

 #### BBR Kernel Module
 ```bash